-Notice is hereby given that the Annual Meeting of Stockholders of vTv Therapeutics Inc. will be held on April 29, 2019 at the Loews Regency Hotel, 540 Park Avenue, New York, NY 10065 at 9:00AM EDT.
+Notice is hereby given that the Annual Meeting of Stockholders of vTv Therapeutics Inc. will be held on June 11, 2020 at the Loews Regency Hotel, 540 Park Avenue, New York, NY 10065 at 9:00AM EDT.
 The meeting is called for the following purposes:

 - 1. To elect the six director nominees named in the Proxy Statement to serve until our next annual meeting or until their successors have been elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
+To approve an amendment to the Company's 2015 Omnibus Equity Incentive Plan (the "Omnibus Incentive Plan") to increase the number of authorized shares reserved for issuance under the Omnibus Incentive Plan; - 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - 4.
 To consider and take action upon such other matters as may properly come before the meeting or any adjournment or postponement thereof.